nrukavkov/cosmos-config-node/README.md

 ## Todo:

+1. Automate configuration using github actions or gitlab

-1. Add role for configure AIDE
+2. Add role for configure AIDE

-2. Add cron job for scheduled scanning using Lynis
+3. Add cron job for scheduled scanning using Lynis

-3. Configure password hashing rounds in /etc/login.defs
+4. Configure password hashing rounds in /etc/login.defs

-4. Configure minimum password age in /etc/login.defs
+5. Configure minimum password age in /etc/login.defs

-5. Disable drivers like USB storage when not used
+6. Disable drivers like USB storage when not used

-6. Enable logging to an external logging host for archiving purposes and additional protection
+7. Enable logging to an external logging host for archiving purposes and additional protection

-7. When possible set expire dates for all password protected accounts
+8. When possible set expire dates for all password protected accounts

 Review and apply recommended values: